 Customers can review and download reports and details about more than 2,500 security controls by using AWS Artifact, the automated compliance reporting portal available in the AWS Management Console.
-The AWS Artifact portal provides on-demand access to AWS' security and compliance documents, including the ANDB Addendum and certifications from accreditation bodies across geographies and compliance verticals.
+The AWS Artifact portal provides on-demand access to AWS security and compliance documents, including the NZNDB Addenda and certifications from accreditation bodies across geographies and compliance verticals.

-AWS also offers training to help customers learn how to design, develop, and operate available, efficient, and secure applications on the AWS cloud and gain proficiency with AWS services and solutions.
+AWS also offers training to help customers learn how to design, develop, and operate available, efficient, and secure applications on the AWS Cloud and gain proficiency with AWS services and solutions.
 We offer free instructional videos, self-pacedlabs, and instructor-led classes.
-Further information on AWS training is available at: http://aws.amazon.com/training/.
+For more information on AWS training, see AWS Training and Certification.

 AWS certifications certify the technical skills and knowledge associated with the best practices for building secure and reliable cloud-based applications using AWS technology.
-Further information on AWS certifications is available at: http://aws.amazon.com/certification/.
+For more information on AWS certifications, see AWS Certification.

-If you require further information, please contact AWS at: https://aws.amazon.com/contact-us/ or contact your local AWS account representative.
+If you require further information, please contact AWS or contact your local AWS account representative.

-Document Revisions
+Document revisions

-Date Description July 2020 Fifth publication

 Date Description

+August 17, 2021 Updated for technical accuracy

+November 2020 Fifth publication

 May 2018 Fourth publication

-March 2018 Third publication
+December 2016 Third publication

-February 2016 Second publication
+January 2016 Second publication

-March 2014 First publication
+September 2014 First publication